 large-bored, wheel-less, rock-throwing monsters that used huge quantities of the crudely mixed meal

 powder then available.
 It was usually mixed on the spot, just before the shot.

 Bronze German "hand cannon" of the 1500's, meant to be

 fired with a ‘match’ at very close range.
 A 'tiller' was held under the arm for stability in aiming.

 By the 15th century, smaller shoulder-fired arms had been developed.
 Bores were relatively large

 and most always smooth.
 Accuracy, as we understand it, was nil, but was good enough to be extremely

-effective on the battlefield as they were powerful enough to pierce the common plate armor worn by the
+effective on the battlefield as they were powerful enough to pierce the common mail and plate armor worn by the men-at-arms and

 rope or cord soaked in saltpeter, which the shooter carried lit at both ends.
 The oldest known handgun,

 excavated from a German castle destroyed in the early 1300's, was fired in this fashion.
 The clumsiness